Restorative Flood Response

 Collaborative efforts to manage flood risk through restorative measures build upon the Restorative Flood Response project initiated after the historic flood and major bank erosion in January 2011.

-The side channel reconnection near the Timberline Rim neighborhood assists affected landowners in flood-impacted mainstem neighborhoods.
+In 2016 a side channel reconnection project near the Timberline Rim neighborhood was completed, assisting affected landowners in flood-impacted mainstem neighborhoods.
 This project implemented restoration actions as a demonstration site.
 The middle Sandy River encompasses priority salmonid habitat, residential development and significant road and utility infrastructure.
 Partners in this effort included neighborhood residents, restoration consultants from Natural Systems Design, Clackamas County Emergency Management personnel, and Columbia Land Trust.